 I'm watching these nests already, but most of them haven't laid eggs yet, or the eggs haven't hatched, so I'll be watching them more closely in the coming weeks/months.

 The URL for this live stream changes often, but the stream itself is fairly reliable, and the people running it are really nice.
-Mum & Dad spend a lot of time in the nest despite not incubating any eggs yet, so there's often something to see on this stream.
+Mum & Dad finally laid their first egg of the season in the first week of September!
+They're a really cute couple who spend a lot of time together in the nest and take turns incubating the egg.

 July/August 2025